 110 students are currently testing the pilot implementation of the Learning Scorecard in the Data Warehouse course; in the 2016-2017 fall semester this course is offered to four different programs.
 In the LS, students are divided into classes according to their program.
+Students begin with zero points, and are thus encouraged to learn to earn points, and increase their game level.
 A summary of the leaderboard is always visible (at the left down corner of Figure 4), presenting not only the top-5 gamers (ordered by points) but also the ranking of classes in terms of the percentage of active students using the LS.
-In the ranking classes are identified by their acronym (in Portuguese): MEI, IGE, IGE-PL, and METI.
+In the ranking, each class is identified by the respective program acronym (in Portuguese): MEI, IGE, IGE-PL, and METI.
 Figure 4 presents the initial page of the LS for a student (i.e., a "gamer").
 In this page the student can visualize his/her performance (in points) and receive alerts about incoming quests deadlines.
-Since the first LS experiment in ongoing, we opted to display in Figures 4-6 only test data (no real data is provided).
-Students begin with zero points, and are thus encourage to learn to earn points, and increase their game level.
+Since the first LS experiment in ongoing, Figures 4-9 display real data as of November 18, 2016 (week 9 of the semester, which comprises 12 weeks), kindly sent by students to the course coordinator for the purpose of this paper.
+Figure 5 displays the detail of the leaderboard, with the identification of top gamers.